alvacoder/remote-ftp-transfer/README.md

 Click on "Transfer File" and Voila!!!

 # Contributing
-Please feel free to fork this package and contribute by submitting a pull request to enhance the functionalities.
+Please feel free to fork this repo and contribute by submitting a pull request to enhance the functionalities.

 # How can i thank you?
 Why not star the github repo?
 I'd love the attention!
 Why not share the link for this repository on Twitter or Tech blogs?
 Spread the word!